Documentation Index

 Callback functions

-Define the callback functions to handle key events during the standalone payment button flow, such as approvals, cancellations, and errors.
+Define the callback functions to handle key events during the standalone payment button flow, such as approvals, cancellations, errors, and warnings.

 Required callbacks